quinn-p-mchugh/personal-website/docs/mentors.md

 title: "People that Inspire Me"
 sidebar_label: "People that Inspired Me"
 slug: mentors
 description: "The kind of people you look up to often shapes the person you end up becoming.
-This list of "
+These are the people that inspired me."
 #keywords: []
 tags: []
 #image: ""